-Excluding the changes in the fair value of Unit-based compensation, general and administration expenses were higher due to Restricted Units granted and vested in Q1-2022 and higher professional fees as a result of annual tax filings and year end audit work.
+Excluding the changes in the fair value of Unit-based compensation, general and administration expenses were lower due to professional fees associated with annual tax and year end audit work recognized in Q1-2022 and lower unit based compensation.
+This decrease was partially offset by expenses incurred in Q2-2022 for the annual Unitholders' meeting held in June.